Mound Hill Cemetery Civil War Memorial

 In the 20th century, Preble County faced challenges but continued to evolve.
 The Great Depression had a significant impact on the county's economy, leading to a decline in population and businesses.
 However, Preble County rebounded after World War II, and new industries, such as manufacturing and automotive, emerged.
 Today, Preble County is known for its rural charm, historic downtowns, and agricultural heritage.
 Its close-knit communities and picturesque landscapes attract both visitors and residents who appreciate its rich history.

-This timeline provides a concise overview of the key events in the history of Preble County, Ohio.
+This timeline provides a condensed summary of the historical journey of Preble County, Ohio.

 • 1808: Preble County is established and named after Commodore Edward Preble, a naval officer in the American Revolutionary War.